Public Accounting Licence

 - are not the lead engagement person responsible for signing the report or statement (members of the engagement team who are not the lead engagement person, including the quality control review partner, are not required to be licensed)

 - do not provide any assurance services (including audit or review engagements) but do provide other services including:

-- compilations in which the services may be relied upon or used by a third party and the prescribed wording for the Notice to Reader is used
+- compilations in which the services may be relied upon or used by a third party and the prescribed wording for the Compilation Engagement Report is used

 - internal audit

 - business advisory services

 If you wish to engage in the practice of public accounting after obtaining a PAL, you must be employed at a CPA Ontario registered firm or register your own firm with CPA Ontario.